 Hunters haven’t always had this luxury, but these days it’s a must.
 Not only is your phone your emergency call for help, it’s your GPS and your camera if you finally get that buck.
 Plus, you can upload a book to it to pass the time.
 Just make sure it’s fully charged, and you might even consider taking an extra external battery for it.

 Even if you checked the weather, and there’s no rain in the forecast, it’s still a good idea to bring a raincoat or poncho just in case.
-Bring clothing you might need for the cold as well: stocking cap, mask, gloves, etc.
+Bring clothing you might need for the cold as well: stocking cap, face mask, gloves, etc.

 The Boy Scout motto is “be prepared” for a reason.
 In the woods things can change in an instant, and you can lose your orientation a lot more easily than you might think.
 Bring a compass to find your way, a lighter and matches in case you have to make a fire, and a rope to make any lashes you might need.
 You should pack water purification tablets so you don’t have to worry about running out of water.
 Bring a hunting knife, too.
 You’ll need it anyway if you get your kill.